peter88213/yw-reporter/docs/template/index.md

 If the prefabricated reports are not enough for you, you can use the *yw-reporter* Python script to create configurable tables and display them in the web browser.
 This works with *.yw7* project files.

+Alternatively, the report can be generated as a CSV file for spreadsheet programs.

 The *yw-reporter* script has a graphical user interface.
 However, a Python 3 installation is required to run it.

 ## Requirements